PaoyangLab/Methylation_Analysis/README.md

 ## 3. Analysis Pipeline

-To provide useful guidance, a bioinformatics pipeline is introduced below.
-In the following demonstration, BS-Seeker2 is used for alignment and call methylation.
+The bioinformatics pipeline of methylation analysis is introduced below.
+In the following demonstration.

 ![overall_pipeline.png](https://github.com/PaoyangLab/Methyaltion_Analysis/blob/main/Figures/overall_pipeline.png)

 ### 3.1 Processing methylomes
+Here, BS-Seeker2 is used for alignment and call methylation and replicate 1 of wildtype sample is implemented as example.
 #### 3.1.1 Alignments of methyl-seq read
-1. Use bowtie2 to create a reference genome index file (see Note 1). for the Ar-abidopsis thaliana TAIR10 version in the aligner and save it as `BS2_bt2_Index`.
+1. Use bowtie2 to create a reference genome index file (Arabidopsis thaliana TAIR10 version) for the aligner.
+> 	The `-f` specify the FASTA file of reference genome `genome.fa`, which can be downloaded from [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
+The `-d` specify the directory to save output index file.
 ```bash
 bs_seeker2-build.py -f genome.fa --aligner=bowtie2 -d ./BS2_bt2_Index
 ```

-2. Align raw reads of wild-type replicate 1 to the reference genome using the align function and save it as a BAM file named `wt_r1_align.bam`.
+2. Align raw reads of wild-type replicate 1 to the reference genome.
+> 	The `-i` specify input FASTQ file of WT replicate 1 `wt_r1.fastq`, which is obtained from [Step 2](#2-download-example-data); the `-g` specify reference genome `genome.fa` obtained from previous step; and `-o` specify output BAM file named `wt_r1_align.bam`.
 ```bash
 bs_seeker2-align.py -i wt_r1.fastq -g genome.fa  --aligner=bowtie2 -o wt_r1_align.bam
 ```

 #### 3.1.2 Call methylation
-1. Use call methylation script to calculate the methylation level.
+1. Use call methylation function to calculate the methylation level.
+> 	Input BAM file `wt_r1_align.bam` are obtained from [Step 3.1.1](#311-alignments-of-methyl-seq-read).
+Output file is saved as a CGmap file nemed `wt_r1.CGmap`.
+The `-d` parameter is used to specify the index file of reference genome .
 ```bash
 bs_seeker2-call_methylation.py -i wt_r1_align.bam -o wt_r1.CGmap -d ./BS2_bt2_Index/genome.fa_bowtie2
 ```